Get to know our friendly and knowledgeable staff

-Melissa teaches riders with any type of special need on Thursday evenings.
+Melissa teaches riders with any type of special need on Thursday evenings at 5pm.
 Side-walkers are available for additional support if necessary.

-Private Lessons, Western and English Equitation, Special Needs Riders, Tune-Ups
+Private Lessons, Western and English Equitation, Therapeutic Riding and Equine Assisted Learning, Tune-Ups

-Private Lessons, Western and English Equitation, Jumping, Gaited HorsesLindsey Kahn started riding at Woodloch in 1991.
+Private Lessons, Western and English Riding, Jumping, Gaited HorsesLindsey Kahn started riding at Woodloch in 1991.
 She attended as many lessons and summer camps as she could, and worked on Barn Crew as a teenager.
 Lindsey is a 2010 graduate of the University of Minnesota (Twin Cities).

 Lindsey began teaching at Woodloch in 2013, and uses practical and positive methods that encourage safety, consistency, and versatility.
 She rides in both Western and English disciplines, and particularly loves trail riding and eventing.
-She has competed across the Midwest and Midsouth and has ridden with Josh Lyons, Becky Holder, Ralph Hill, Larry Whitesell, Dom and Jimmie Schramm, & more.
+She has competed across the Midwest and Midsouth and has ridden with Josh Lyons, Becky Holder, Ralph Hill, Larry Whitesell, Sinead Halpin, Dom and Jimmie Schramm, & more.

 Lindsey assists in the office, organizes many of Woodloch's fun and educational events, and teaches private lessons as her schedule permits.
-Lindsey is a Master Saddlers Association trained saddle fitter and provides fittings for County saddles, repairs, and consultations through her business Safe and Sound Saddle Fit.
-She also is the creator of Do Or Do Knot Rope Halters and provides custom halters to clients worldwide.
+Lindsey is a Master Saddlers Association trained saddle fitter and provides fittings for County saddles, saddle repairs, and consultations through her business Safe and Sound Saddle Fit.
+She also is the creator of Do Or Do Knot Rope Halters and provides custom halters to customers worldwide.
 When she's not working with horses, Lindsey is an avid artist.